 IV.
 Conclusion

 Local prosecutors are the correct wielders of the discretion to nolle prosequi as elected servants.
 The decision whether or not to prosecute should be made by prosecutors as part of their duty to faithfully execute the laws.
-Local prosecutor’s elected status makes them accountable to the public for their decisions, including their decisions to nolle prosequi.
+Local prosecutors’ [BBS 7.4] elected status makes them accountable to the public for their decisions, including their decisions to nolle prosequi.
 If the discretion to nolle prosequi is taken away from prosecutors, the power simply transfers to judges.
 This leads to a fundamental upheaval of separation of powers in an unacceptable manner.

 To ensure that prosecutors remain accountable for their actions, certain fundamental safeguards must be put in place.
 Voters should have the ability to review every reason for every nolle prosequi to make educated decisions when inside the ballot box.
 Additionally, judges should be able to review the reasons for a nolle prosequi to ensure that the prosecutor hasn’t acted corruptly and to protect the defendant’s constitutional rights.
 In sum, although every state is free to balance the separations of powers as they see fit, local prosecutors should be given discretion to nolle prosequi within constitutional limits while being statutorily required to explain their reasoning on the record.
 This approach is the correct way to balance the Executive and Judicial powers and protects both defendants’ and voters’ rights and interests.